aldebaran/qibuild/doc/source/other/cmake.rst

 Installing
 ++++++++++

-Using :ref:`qi_install` functions will make sure that:
+Using :cmake:function:`qi_install` functions will make sure that:

 * You will get an error if the files you want to install do not exist at configuration time, not at install time.